KaneNguyen03/Hope-PRJ301/PRJ301 -SE1417-06 - Assignment - Jackets Online Shop v1.md

 # **PRODUCT DESCRIPTION**

 1. **REQUIREMENT:**
 - Name of system: Selling jackets online shop
-- Purpose: This project aims to provide consumers with jacket products
+- Purpose: This project aims to provide consumers with jacket products (Winter jacket, summer jacket, Uniform for company, school, Fashion luxury jacket...)
 - Who use this system: aim to adult people from 16-3x years old
 - List all feature: